letItCurl/power-chat-vue/README.md

 Just open two regular browser, enter two names and you are good to know !

-# Is this real-world ready ?

-Noooooooooo! there is no data validation and no uniquess of users...

 # Though

 I'm a rails developer, i see the world in a MVC perspective.